theblixguy/BlixOS/README.md

 3. Put few missing button image files into the Resources folder (name/type can be found in Error list).
 Alternatively, you can open Form3.Designer form and remove/comment out the ImageLarge/Image property code

-This was my first attempt at creating a virtual operating environment with my friend Kshitij.
+This was my first attempt at creating/simulating an operating environment with my friend Kshitij.
 The code is licensed under GPL v2: http://www.gnu.org/licenses/gpl-2.0.html